gitdavehorsley/falcon-mcp-codebuild/README.md

 The CloudFormation template creates:
 1. **ECR Repository**: For storing Docker images with automatic lifecycle management
-2. **CodeBuild Project**: With embedded BuildSpec and Dockerfile for complete automation
+2. **CodeBuild Project**: With embedded BuildSpec for manual builds
 3. **IAM Role**: With ECR permissions for seamless operation
 4. **CloudWatch Logs**: For build monitoring and troubleshooting
-5. **GitHub Webhooks**: Automatic builds triggered on GitHub push to main branch

 **Self-Contained & Simple**: Everything is embedded in the template - no external files or complex configurations needed.

 ## Build Process

-Streamlined automated pipeline that runs on every GitHub push to main:
+Streamlined build pipeline that runs when manually triggered:

 1. **Pre-build Phase**:
    - Login to Amazon ECR